Join Here | Log In

 On the other hand, some researchers argue that there is no causality between high cholesterol and heart disease.[ref]
 Naturally, many of the research studies on statins, cholesterol levels, and heart disease are funded by pharmaceutical companies.
 And the endpoints and definitions of ‘high’ cholesterol make it hard to compare between studies.
 It makes it easy to create doubt about the link between really high cholesterol and heart disease.

-A genetic mutation known as ‘familial hypercholesterolemia’ or FH causes really high cholesterol.
+Genetic mutations can cause what is known as familial hypercholesterolemia or FH, which is lifelong high cholesterol.
 Estimates show that 1 in 200 people have FH mutations, which increases the risk of heart disease by 20-fold.
 In adults, LDL-C levels are often over 190 mg/dL in people with FH mutations.[ref][ref]

 While this is still an area of active research, so far, mutations have been identified in the PCSK9, APOB, LDLR, and LDLRAP1 genes.